Table of contents

+These methods may not be safe or effective, especially without supervision and guidance from a doctor.
 While inpatient alcohol detox is the safest, most comfortable, and most effective way to detox from alcohol, this type of treatment may not always be an option due to financial reasons.
 In this instance, a person may need to know how to safely detox from alcohol at home.

 In this blog, we’ll thoroughly review the risks of at-home alcohol detox and provide some alternative options.
 However, if you decide to detox from alcohol at home, we’ll also provide some important tips so you can do it safely.

-Alcohol Detox At Home
+Alcohol Detox At Home: Is It Safe?

 If you’ve been drinking alcohol for weeks, months, or years, you may experience serious physical and psychological side effects when you stop.
 Alcohol withdrawal is different for everyone and the symptoms can range from mild to severe.
 Symptoms can also last anywhere from a few days to several weeks or months.

-About five percent of people who experience alcohol withdrawal will also experience delirium tremens.1 Delirium tremens (or DTs) involves very severe side effects that can sometimes include hallucinations, delusions, high blood pressure, racing heartbeat, and other serious side effects like seizures.
+About five percent of people who experience alcohol withdrawal will also experience delirium tremens.2 Delirium tremens (or DTs) involves very severe side effects that can sometimes include hallucinations, delusions, high blood pressure, racing heartbeat, and other serious side effects like seizures.

-Risks of At-Home Alcohol Detox
+What Are the Risks of At-Home Alcohol Detox?

 As stated above, there are some very serious risks if you choose to detox from alcohol at home.
 Here are some of the most common potential risks of at-home alcohol detox include.

 - Unpredictable physical and psychological side effects: Alcohol withdrawal symptoms can range from moderate to mild to severe and the severity of the symptoms varies greatly on a case-by-case basis.
-It’s not always possible to provide proper medical and clinical care in a home environment, so it’s safest to complete alcohol and withdrawal in a medically-supervised environment.
+It’s not always possible to provide proper medical and clinical care in a home environment, so it’s safest to complete alcohol and withdrawal in a medically supervised environment.